awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-component-manager-local.md

 **Execute Image Builder components**

-   The awstoe application can execute one or more phases of specified documents using the `--phases` command line argument\.
+   The AWSTOE application can run one or more phases of specified documents using the `--phases` command line argument\.
 Supported values for `--phases` are `build`, `validate`, and `test`\.
 Multiple phase values can be entered as comma separated values\.

-   When you provide a list of phases, the awstoe application sequentially executes the specified phases of each document\.
-For example, awstoe executes the `build` and `validate` phases of `document1.yaml`, following by the `build` and `validate` phases of `document2.yaml`\.
+   When you provide a list of phases, the AWSTOE application sequentially runs the specified phases of each document\.
+For example, AWSTOE runs the `build` and `validate` phases of `document1.yaml`, followed by the `build` and `validate` phases of `document2.yaml`\.

-   If a list of phases is not provided, the awstoe application will execute all phases in the order listed in the YAML document\.
+   If a list of phases is not provided, the AWSTOE application runs all phases in the order listed in the YAML document\.

    To run specific phases in single or multiple documents, use the following commands\.